 B=breakfast, L=lunch, D=Dinner)

-Day 3: Fly to Galapagos & Hike on San Cristóbal (L)
+Day 1: Fly to Galapagos & Hike on San Cristóbal (L,D)

-You will be met upon arrival and be taken for lunch and an initial briefing about the trip.
+You will be met upon arrival to San Cristobal Island and be taken for lunch and an initial briefing about the trip.

-Day 4: Sea Kayak at Playa Ochoa & Snorkel at Leon Dormido (B,L)
+Day 2: Sea Kayak at Playa Ochoa & Snorkel at Leon Dormido or Punta Pitt (B,L,D)

 In the morning we take to our ocean kayaks and spend the morning paddling along the coast, heading north to explore bays and coves and abundant wildlife.
 Darwin Bay is where Darwin's HMS Beagle landed for the first time.
 This route is filled with sea lions, marine turtles, blue footed boobies and frigate birds.
-From Playa Ochoa we continue on to nearby Isla Lobos on the look-out for marine iguanas.
-We can also to enjoy the company of sealions in what is one of the best locations in the archipelago to swim with them.
+From Playa Ochoa we continue to one of the two best snorkel sites in the Galapagos: either Punta Pitt or Leon Dormido (the precise location will be determined in consultation with the Galapagos National Park).

 In the morning we board a small plane for an inter-island flight from San Cristobal to Isabela Island.
 Isabela is the largest Island in the archipelago, formed by 6 shield volcanoes - Alcedo, Cerro Azul, Darwin, Ecuador, Sierra Negra and Wolf.
 All of these volcanoes except one remain active, making this island one of the most volcanically active places on Earth.